djeedai/bevy_hanabi/README.md

             ..Default::default()
         }
         // On spawn, randomly initialize the position of the particle
-        // to be over the surface of a sphere of radius 2 units, with
+        // to be over the surface of a sphere of radius 2 units.
-        // a radial initial velocity of 6 units/sec away from the
-        // sphere center.
-        .init(PositionSphereModifier {
+        .init(InitPositionSphereModifier {
             center: Vec3::ZERO,
             radius: 2.,
             dimension: ShapeDimension::Surface,
+        })
+        // Also initialize a radial initial velocity to 6 units/sec
+        // away from the (same) sphere center.
+        .init(InitVelocitySphereModifier {
+            center: Vec3::ZERO,
             speed: 6.0.into(),
         })
         // Also initialize the total lifetime of the particle, that is